 Despite how terrible COVID-19 has been for human health and the world economy, it's possible that a future pandemic could be even more devastating.
 This is why we think preparing for pandemics is among the best ways we can improve the long-term future.

 Biosecurity, broadly defined, is a set of methods designed to protect populations against harmful biological or biochemical substances.
-This could refer to a wide range of biological risks, but this page is specifically focused on biosecurity that reduces global catastrophic biological risks (GCBRs).
+This could refer to a wide range of biological risks, but this page is (GCBRs).
 A GCBR is a biological event of unprecedented scale that poses a threat to humanity's survival or its long-term potential, such as a pandemic that kills a sizable fraction of the world's population.

 Ensuring we are prepared for future pandemics could be a matter of life and death for humanity, making biosecurity a cause with an extremely large scale.
 Worryingly, much of this cause is neglected and there is significantly more we should be doing — especially as there are potentially tractable solutions we could pursue to make us safer.
 We therefore think biosecurity is a high-priority cause in which your support could make a significant difference.